Email FacebookTwitterMenu burgerClose thin

 The main tax benefit associated with ABLE accounts is the ability to withdraw money on a tax-free basis when that money is used for qualified disability expenses.
 You can, however, run into tax trouble if you use money in the account for a non-qualified expense.
 The IRS can assess income tax on any earnings withdrawn and apply a 10% withdrawal penalty.

 In terms of contributions, the annual contribution limit follows the annual gift tax exclusion limit.
-So again, the 2022 limits are $16,000 for individuals and $32,000 for married couples who file a joint return.
+Again, the 2025 limits are $19,000 for individuals and $38,000 for married couples who file a joint return.
 ABLE account owners who are working may be able to contribute additional funds above this limit.
-The amount they can contribute can’t exceed federal poverty level thresholds for a one-person household or the designated beneficiary’s gross wages for the taxable year, whichever is less.
+Additional contributions are capped at the lower of the federal poverty level for one person or the beneficiary’s gross income for the year.

-It’s important to note that funds in ABLE accounts will not affect the designated beneficiary’s eligibility for SSI, Medicaid or other public benefit programs, up to a certain limit.
+It’s important to note that ABLE account balances generally don’t affect a beneficiary’s eligibility for SSI, Medicaid or other public benefit programs, up to a certain limit.
 Once the balance reaches $100,000 those benefits can be suspended.
-If the account balance dips back below the $100,000 limit, then benefits can be reinstated.
+The SSA reinstates benefits once the balance falls below $100,000.

 How to Open an ABLE Account

 It’s possible to open an ABLE account online with as little as $25 to $50.
-Each state maintains an ABLE website for its plan, though you don’t have to live in any particular state in order to open an account there.
+Each state has its own ABLE website, but you can open an account in any state regardless of residency.
 You can choose the plan that looks most attractive to you.

 When opening an ABLE account, consider the investment options offered, which may include mutual funds and exchange-traded funds (ETFs).
 The range of investment options can vary from plan to plan.
 Also, look at whether any tax deduction may be available for contributions.

 The majority of states do not allow you to deduct contributions but a handful do offer some type of tax benefit.
 There’s no federal tax deduction for contributions.
 In addition to investment options, take the fees you might pay into account.
-Mutual funds and exchange-traded funds can both charge expense ratios, which represent the annual cost of owning the fund.
+Mutual funds and ETFs charge expense ratios, which reflect the annual cost of ownership.
 The higher these fees are, the more they can detract from your investment returns.

 Bottom Line